-As well as helping us to avoid illness, having a healthy lifestyle can also give us more energy, lift our mood, help us sleep better, feel less tired and stressed, and boost our confidence too.
+As well as helping us to avoid illness, having a healthy lifestyle can give us more energy, lift our mood, help us sleep better, feel less tired and stressed, and boost our confidence too.
 Small changes to our lifestyles now can improve our health right away and it is never too late to start.

 You can also take the free ‘How are You?’ health quiz to see how you score and start your journey to a healthier you.